ssddanbrown/webby/README.md

 # Webby

-A windows-focused tiny static webserver app written in go.
+A windows-focused tiny static web server app written in go.
 It features live-reload functionality built in for HTML files which also dynamically reloads CSS files.

 You can set webby as your default program to open `.html` files.
 THen, When a `.html` is opened, webby will start then open the page in your default browser.

 Webby sits in the windows taskbar.
-When clicked it will open the managment interface via a browser.
+When clicked it will open the management interface via a browser.
 You can exit webby by right-clicking this icon.

-Just to be clear - I currently have very little experience in writing Go so please allow a little slack in the code quality.
-If you spot areas to be improved please create a pull request.
+My experience of writing in Go is limited so there's likely to be inefficiencies & bugs.

 ### Security Considerations